 Pender EMS & Fire maintains a fleet of several classes of boats for emergency use.
 These boats range from high-powered amphibious fan boats to small aluminum Jon boats that can be used in the small creeks and ponds within the response jurisdiction.
 During Hurricane Florence in 2018, these boats proved to be key in the evacuations and rescue of several hundred Pender County residents.

 UAS "Drone" Unit

-Pender EMS & Fire began an Unmanned Aerial System “Drone” unit in 2019.
-These aircraft augment existing operations with aiding in aerial reconnaissance.
+Pender EMS & Fire began an Unmanned Aircraft System “Drone” unit in 2019.
+These aircraft augment existing operations by aiding in aerial reconnaissance.
 This provides great assistance during rescue situations, structure fires, and search operations.
 Each pilot in charge is required to go through a battery of testing and become Part 107 certified with the Federal Aviation Administration.